The History of Geothermal Heating & Cooling

 The earliest “geothermal” heating systems could more accurately be called “hydrothermal” because they used river water as a heat source.
 In the 1930s, Zurich’s town hall building harnessed thermal energy from water flowing in the Limmat River to provide heating and cooling.
 Given that river water temperature fluctuates, and can even freeze over, the limitations of the technology are quite evident.
 It wasn’t until the 1940s that American scientist Carl Nielsen of Ohio State University developed the very first true ground source heat pump for use in his own home.

 Nielsen’s ground source heat pump still used water, but his system harvested thermal energy from groundwater where temperatures are consistent.
-By tapping into that steady, renewable heat underground, Nielsen’s system was able to keep his home comfortable with heating and cooling year round.
-Across the country, researchers built on these developments and in Oregon the very first commercial geothermal system was developed to provide space conditioning for a fourteen story building in downtown Portland in 1946.
+BBy tapping steady underground heat, Nielsen’s system kept his home comfortable year-round.
+Researchers soon built on this progress, and in 1946 Oregon installed the first commercial geothermal system to heat and cool a 14-story building in downtown Portland.
 Like Nielsen’s home heating system, Portland’s geothermal system utilized ground water as a heat source.
 Today, we’d call that an “open loop” geothermal system, we’ll talk a bit more about ground loops a little later.

 In the most favorable circumstances, Zurich’s 1930s “hydrothermal” experiment provided space heating and cooling at over 200% efficiency.
 Not bad for a technology that was introduced at a time when people were still burning coal and sawdust to keep warm.
 Better yet, the American geothermal systems of the 1940s boasted an operating efficiency of over 400%.
 While the core principles of geothermal technology haven’t changed much since then, further innovations in installation would make ground source heat pumps even more efficient, affordable, and accessible to everyday homeowners.